 ELA is taught across elementary school, middle school and high school in the United States.
+Language arts in public schools will follow the Common Core curriculum.
+Each grade level will have a set of objectives to be attained by students within the year.
 In other countries, English language arts is typically referred to as simply “English”, and often follows a national curriculum.
-In the US, language arts in public schools will follow the Common Core curriculum.
-Each grade level will have a set of objectives to be attained by students within the year.
+If you're from outside the US or follow a year-based curriculum (such as in the UK, Australia, New Zealand), visit our Primary English Curriculum.

-Across the five categories, children will improve a series of sub-skills, from basic literacy skills, such as understanding phonics, to using figurative language, to reading comprehension of informational texts.
+Across the five categories, children will improve a series of sub-skills, from basic literacy skills, such as understanding phonics, to using figurative language and parts of speech in their creative writing, to reading comprehension to aid critical thinking development.

 The guides linked above detail the standards required at each grade level for each of the key skills of elementary language arts.
-They also feature top tips, instructional materials and activities on how to help your child attain their grade level on each skill and the related common core state standards.
+They also feature top tips, instructional materials and activities on how to help your child attain their grade level on each skill.

-[full article coming soon: Why is English Language Arts Important?]
+[full article: Why is English Language Arts Important?]

-English language arts is important because it teaches your child all of the communication skills required for both everyday life and their future education.
-It teaches them how to write, speak, listen, read and interpret a wide variety of content produced in a variety of contexts: from texts, to films, to life-like conversations.
-It is amongst the most important subject areas your child will study in terms of real-life, everyday value.
-Helping your child succeed in language arts for their school year is therefore a great thing to do as a parent.
+English language arts is important because it teaches elementary students all of the communication skills required for both everyday life and their future education.
+It teaches them how to write, speak, listen, read and interpret a wide variety of content produced in a variety of contexts: from short stories, to non-fiction texts, to films, to life-like conversations.
+It’s amongst the most important subject areas your child will study in terms of real-life, everyday value.
+Helping your child succeed in language arts at different levels in their academic journey is therefore a great thing to do as a parent.